Giardiasis.

 Acute gastroenteritis.

 Within 2 weeks following infection, patient develop acute explosive watery diarrhea of foul – fishy smelling stool, several times a day.
-The stool contains fakes of denuded intestinal epithelium and undigested fat which floats on the surface.
+The stool contains fakes of denuded intestinal epithelium and undigested fat, which floats on the surface.
 Campy abdominal pain is common, a low grade fever is seen in some cases.
 Weakness and debility follows.
-Diarrhea may lasts for weeks and can turn in a chronic condition.
+Diarrhea may last for weeks and can turn to a chronic condition.

 Chronic diarrhea.

-Without treatment diarrhea in general does not subsides.
+Without treatment, diarrhea in general does not subside.
 Frequency of liquid stool lessens.
 Nausea and anorexia develop.

 Malabsorption syndrome.